-There are five main types of risk Cleveland Fire Authority needs to manage:
+There are six main types of risk Cleveland Fire Authority needs to manage:

 The Government monitors the most significant emergencies that the UK could face over the next five years through its National Risk Assessment.
 The National Risk Register (NRR) is the public version of this assessment.
 It provides advice on how people, businesses and the emergency services can better prepare for civil emergencies.

 Cleveland Area Risks

 We are key members of the Cleveland Local Resilience Forum and actively work to prepare for, respond to and recover from any major emergency in the Cleveland area.
 The Community Risk Register (CRR) currently sets out the risks facing our communities and how they are being dealt with and include for example flooding, animal disease, adverse weather and pandemic flu.